-- CDEP Participant Supplement (CPS) \$20.80 per fortnight. - Rent Assistance see Chart F (page 34). - Pharmaceutical Allowance, see relevant allowance or pension type (page 29). - Pensioners on CDEP may also receive some remaining pension after application of the CDEP dollar-for-dollar income test, see below. - Income support recipients who are still entitled to a part payment will continue to qualify for either a Pensioner Concession Card or a Health Care Card. - CPS recipients may also get: - automatic access to a Health Care Card or Pensioner Concession Card if applicable, and - Family Tax Benefit Part A free of income and assets testing. - CPS recipients other than pensioners can choose to receive their payment fortnightly or quarterly. - · Remote Area Allowance is payable to pensioners only.
+- · CDEP Participant Supplement (CPS) \$20.80 per fortnight. - Rent Assistance see Chart F (page 35). - Pharmaceutical Allowance, see relevant allowance or pension type (page 30). - Pensioners on CDEP may also receive some remaining pension after application of the CDEP dollar-for-dollar income test, see below. - Income support recipients who are still entitled to a part payment will continue to qualify for either a Pensioner Concession Card or a Health Care Card.

+- · CPS recipients may also get: - automatic access to a Health Care Card or Pensioner Concession Card if applicable, and - Family Tax Benefit Part A free of income and assets testing. - CPS recipients other than pensioners can choose to receive their payment fortnightly or quarterly. - · Remote Area Allowance is payable to pensioners only.

-CDEP Participant Supplement (CPS)
+CDEP Participant Supplement (CPS) Income test

+· CPS is payable if income is below:

+Single

+Single principle carer, with child(ren)

+Partnered

+\$1,116.00 pf

+\$1,596.00 pf

+\$1,024.00 pf

-- CPS is payable if income is below: - Single \$1,103.00 pfPartnered \$1,013.00 pf - Total income of both partners must be under \$2,026.00 pf - Pensioners are eligible for the CPS while they retain some pension.
+- Total income of both partners must be under \$2,048.00 pf - Pensioners are eligible for the CPS while they retain some pension.
 Where they have lost their last dollar of pension then the CPS income test applies.